 2) Getting around Antwerp:

 - Taxis – As with some countries, there’s not much need to worry about taxi scams in Antwerp.
-Popular local companies include Antwerp Taxi Company and Taxivervoer Antwerpen.
+A popular local company is Taxivervoer Antwerpen.

 - Driving– If you want to drive in Antwerp, consider renting a car.

-For more information about how to get around Kyiv, see Wikitravel.
+For more information about how to get around Antwerp, see Wikitravel.

 Where To Stay In Antwerp

 Tips and tricks to help you manage your money and cards when you’re travelling in Belgium:

 - See xe.com to find out how your currency compares to the Euro.